 Many people assume that cats lick them as a sign of love which isn't really that far off.
 While it's hard to determine if cats feel complex emotions like love, licking is a sign of affection.
 Cats usually lick themselves in order to groom.
 Mother cats will lick their kittens as a part of the grooming process as well.
 However, cats will also lick each other as a sign of affection.
 Cats actually lick humans for one of several reasons but most of them come down to displays of affection.

 Signs of Affection

 Cats use pheromones to mark their territory.
-While most people know that cats mark property by urinating on things they can mark their territory in other ways as well.
+While most people know that cats mark property by urinating on things, they can mark their territory in other ways as well.
 Licking and head rubs are ways for cats to claim you as part of their property...affectionately!
-When you cat licks or rubs against you, they are reaffirming that you are important to them and they want all the other cats to know.
-This is also why sometimes other cats may shy away from you, they smell that you belong to another cat.
+When your cat licks or rubs against you, they are reaffirming that you are important to them and they want all the other cats to know.
+You may notice that sometimes other cats shy away from you, it's possible they smell that you belong to another cat!

 Part of The Family

 Many people joke that cats think they're humans and given the way some cats behave towards their owners, it's easy to see why.
-A great example is a cat who will leave dead mice or birds on their owners doorsteps in an attempt to share a tasty treat.
-Cats have also been known to present their owners with live animals which are the cats attempt to teach it's owner to hunt.
+A great example is a cat who will leave dead mice or birds on their owner's doorsteps in an attempt to share a tasty treat.
+Cats have also been known to present their owners with live animals in an attempt to teach it's owner to hunt.

 But It Hurts!

 We all know that a through cat licking isn't always the most comfortable experience.
 This is because cat tongues have backward-facing hooks that are meant to pull and clean their fur the way a comb would.
-Remember to your cat a good licking feels good, they don't know their hurting you!
+Remember to your cat being licked feels good, they don't know they're hurting you!
 When a cat licks you it's just trying to show some love.